What is Software Metering?

 When was it last used?

-Why Software Metering Matters
+Why Software Metering matters

-The Problem of Shelfware
+The problem of shelfware

-Impact Area | Consequence |
+Impact area | Consequence |

 |---|

-Impact Area | Consequence |
+Impact area | Consequence |

 |---|---|

-Wasted license spend | Paying maintenance and subscription fees for software nobody uses |
+Wasted licence spend | Paying maintenance and subscription fees for software nobody uses |

-Over-purchasing | Buying more licenses than needed based on installation counts rather than actual usage |
+Over-purchasing | Buying more licences than needed, based on installation counts rather than actual usage |

-Compliance risk | Audit exposure when deployed licenses exceed entitlements |
+Compliance risk | Audit exposure when deployed licences exceed entitlements |

 Renewal inefficiency | Renewing subscriptions without data to justify the cost |

-Cost Optimization
+Cost optimization

-Identify unused licenses for reclamation or non-renewal
+Identify unused licences for reclamation or non-renewal

 Right-size subscriptions based on actual usage patterns